ECNU-ICALK/EasyCL/README.md

 Our framework can automatically handle the training and evaluation of benchmarks, supporting switching between multiple task orders.
 This makes it easier to reproduce and compare the effects of different continual learning methods on standard datasets.

-We currently support the following three commonly used benchmarks:
+We currently support the following four commonly used benchmarks:

 1. **LFPT5** - [Lfpt5: A unified framework for lifelong few-shot language learning based on prompt tuning of t5](https://arxiv.org/pdf/2110.07298)
-2. **Large Number of Tasks Benchmark** - [Orthogonal subspace learning for language model continual learning](https://arxiv.org/pdf/2310.14152)
+2. **Large Number of Tasks Benchmark (LNT)** - [Orthogonal subspace learning for language model continual learning](https://arxiv.org/pdf/2310.14152)
 3. **ABSACL_ATSC (Aspect-based Sentiment Analysis Continual Learning)** - [Adapting bert for continual learning of a sequence of aspect sentiment classification tasks](https://arxiv.org/pdf/2112.03271)
 4. **VQA_CL (Visual Question Answering in Continual Learning)** - [View Details](benchmark/VQA_CL/README.md)